If You Ever Lose Hope...

 Travel, as I view it, isn’t about taking pictures at monuments or buying souvenirs.
 And it’s not about ticking experiences off a bucket list.
 Travel is about arriving at a place where you know no one and leaving it with a friend.
 Travel is about learning to see in the person you were taught to hate, something so fragile, so gentle, so beautiful, that your eyes beg your tongue, “Explain to everyone how to see this.”
 Travel is about a pledge to the earth: I will keep my mind and heart as you keep your fields and forests: open.

-Things that are sometimes quiet at home get loud when you travel: your voice, injustice, questions that you are afraid to ask.
+Things that are sometimes quiet at home get loud when you travel: your voice, questions that you are afraid to ask, injustices beyond your own experiences.
 It is not travel’s intention to let them retreat back into silence.
 On the contrary, travel equips them with a megaphone.
 “Hear me!”
+“Ask me!”
 “Do something about me!”
-“Ask me!”